-About The Neonatal Unit
+About the Neonatal Unit

-The neonatal unit has approximately 50 cots.
-Care in the Neonatal Unit is delivered within two clinical areas:
+Located on the ground floor, care in the Neonatal Unit is delivered within two clinical areas:

 Neonatal Intensive Care Unit (NICU)

-Neonatal Intermediate Care Unit
+Neonatal Special Care Unit

 If your baby requires admission to the neonatal unit, we understand this can be stressful for parents.